pemcg/manageiq-automation-howto-guide/chapter13/more_advanced_schema_concepts.md

 ### Messages
 Each Schema Field has a **Message** column/value that we can optionally use to identify a particular Field to execute or evaluate when we call the Instance.
 We can think of this as an index key into the schema.

-The default message is _create_, and if we look at the schema that we created for our _/ACME/General/Methods_ class, we see that the default Message value of _create_ was automatically set for us for all fields...
+The default message is _create_, and if we look at the schema that we created for our _/ACME/General/Methods_ class, we see that the default Message value of _create_ was automatically set for us for all fields:
 <br> <br>

 ![screenshot](images/screenshot3.png)